-The Gram Stain procedure differentiates microorganisms into two groups, those which retain the primary dye (Gram-positive) and those which lose the primary dye, due to the structure of its cellular wall, and take the colour of the counterstain (Gram-negatives).
+The Gram strain procedure differentiates microorganisms into two groups, those which retain the primary dye (Gram-positive) and those which lose the primary dye, due to the structure of cellular wall, and take the colour of the counterstain (Gram-negatives).

-The procedure needs four reagents: Primary dye (Crystal Violet Solution), Iodine solution (Lugol), Decolorizer (Acetone Ethanol Decolorant) and a counter stain (Safranin Solution).
+The procedure needs four reagents: Primary dye (Oxalate Crystal Violet Solution), Iodine solution (Lugol), Decolorizer (Acetone Ethanol Decolorant) and Counter stain (Safranin Solution).